 Treatments For Ascites In Dogs

-Treatment of ascites in dogs may provide relief from the symptoms of fluid build up, but vets also need to treat the underlying cause, or else ascites is likely to return.
+Treatment of ascites in dogs may provide relief from the symptoms of fluid buildup, but vets also need to treat the underlying cause, or else ascites is likely to return.

 Abdominocentesis is one possible therapy a vet might use.
 It involves manually removing some fluid by tapping the abdomen, which provides relief from pain.

-Generally, vets will prescribe a restricted sodium die along with diuretics to help flush sodium out through the urine.
+Generally, vets will prescribe a restricted sodium diet along with diuretics to help flush sodium out through the urine.
 Vets will provide oxygen to dogs who have difficulty breathing, and they may also give intravenous fluids if there are signs of dehydration.